Bennington County coronavirus update

 BENNINGTON COUNTY, Vt.
-(NEWS10) – Officials said Thursday that there have been 33 accumulative positive cases in the county since testing began, up one case from Wednesday.
-There has been one COVID-19 related death in the county.
+(NEWS10) – Officials said Tuesday that there have been 37 accumulative positive cases of the virus in the county since testing began.

 News10’s county-by-county coronavirus tracker